Get our CIAM Buyer Toolset

 Admiral has several ways to register and manage the identities of prospects and customers they are engaging with.
 There are different manners in which (potential) customers are onboarded online in order to be (self-)managed in the overarching CIAM framework.

 Once onboarded, the identities are managed within Admiral’s identity store for all user types with a flexible data model, including metadata to ensure compliancy to new privacy regulations and British ICO guidelines.
 The option of a unique attribute that can be used for identification, plus a Single Sign-on mechanism provides a smooth customer journey, fitting the company’s ambition to be a frontrunner in offering frictionless digital services to their customers.
 As a next step, Admiral will improve the mobile experience by offering all applications in one app, enabling passwordless online interaction.

 Although the amount of business users in the form of agents is limited, Admiral does white-label their insurance products, for example to the British AA and Ford Insure.
-This demands for extra delegation options, since there will also be users at the AA and Ford side that need to access the identity platform and manage identities.
-On top of that, these companies also have their security policies.
-This means that the CIAM systems in place need not only support the requirements of Admiral but also those of the partner organisations.
-These white-label organisations with their massive customer bases need to be served top-notch by Admiral, requiring an always-on CIAM system.
+This demands for extra delegation options, as staff from the AA and Ford need to access the identity platform and manage "their" identities.

-The identity platform is also used by internal stakeholders, with identity data solely accessed by those who have the rights and permissions.
-For example,a DPO that needs to download a total data overview, or a customer service employee that needs to help resetting an account.
+The identity platform is used by internal stakeholders as well, with (specific) identity data solely accessible to those who have the proper rights and permissions.
+For example, a DPO that needs to download a total data overview, or a customer service employee who helps resetting a password.